LewisLebentz/Go-FPL/README.md

 - [ ] Show number of players that have played
 - [ ] Show number of players playing
 - [ ] Show number of players left to play
+- [ ] Show number of transfers made
+- [ ] Show team value
+- [ ] Support displaying more than 50 teams
 - [ ] Optimise code
 - [ ] Create pipeline
+- [ ] Move structs into another file